kartik-sethi/FinalYear-TextSummarizer/README.md

-# Flask Text Summarizer Web App
+# Flask Text Summarizer And Topic Modeler Web app

 This app uses a simple extractive NLP method to summarize text.
 Any English language text can be input and the app will return a summary.
 The app lets you input how long your summary should be and will default to three sentences.